opi-lab/optical-metrology-2021/index.md

 At the end of the lectures, one would be able to:

-- Have clear idea of challenges in metrology due to increasing trend towards miniaturisation.
+- Have clear idea of challenges in computer vision due to increasing use in mobile applications.
-- Understand many different metrological devices and principles and applicability of those devices.
+- Understand many different computer vision algorithms and approaches.
-- Understand the process and provide metrological solution for the improvement of a process.
+- Implement computer vision algorithms for mid-level vision tasks.

 ## Outline